Our Impact

 These numbers reflect real people arriving in moments of stress, confusion or overwhelm and finding something steady to hold onto.

-- An average of 951 visits per day
+- An average of 1,352 page views each day

 How We Count Visits

-We only record anonymous page loads.
-Each time someone opens a page, it counts as one view.
-We do not track who someone is or build personal profiles.
-This data simply helps us understand how often our support is being used and when people are most likely to need it.
+We do not use this information to identify people or build personal profiles.
+It simply helps us understand how often our support is being used and when people are most likely to need it.

 Our Next Step

-Our crisis café is now open at you can see more about it here.
+Our crisis café is now open, and you can read more about it here.
 It is a free, welcoming space where people can drop in without pressure, without judgement and without needing a referral.
 A place to sit safely, speak to someone trained, find grounding or simply rest with a warm drink.

 The steady and consistent use of our online support shows that people are already reaching for help at difficult moments.
 The café allows us to offer that same calm, human support in person, especially for those who need somewhere safe to be.